stratapp-ai/stratapp-ai.github.io/about.md

   ### we are experienced SaaS founders, with a 10 year vision backed by investors who are market leaders

   For 30 years strategy formation, documentation, communication and execution has been flawed.
-The age old paradigms of static documents and top down control are holding us back, such that strategy execution rarely meets expectations.
+The age old paradigms of static documents and top down control are holding us back.
+Strategy execution rarely meets expectations.

   It is time we fixed this.